How to Stop Getting Those Pesky Car Extended Warranty Calls

 If you’re interested in an extended car warranty, Quilici says you should be proactive and go directly to the source: “If a consumer is really interested in an extended warranty, they can contact the folks who sold them the car or do searches online to find the legitimate sellers.”

-- YouMail: “4.6 Billion Robocalls in February Mark 15.1% Monthly Increase, Says YouMail Robocall Index”
+- YouMail: “Just Under 4.1 Billion Robocalls in October Mark 3% Monthly Rise, Says YouMail Robocall Index”

 - Alex Quilici, CEO of YouMail